-- 2. At the command-line click the Vertical option. - 3.
+- 2. In the command options, click Vertical. - 3.
 To draw the ellipse vertical to the Front construction plane, in the Front viewport, use the End object snap to place the first and second points of the ellipse at the ends of the two curves.